-IMPORTANT INFORMATION REGARDING THE MARCH 6TH SPECIAL TOWN MEETING
+IMPORTANT INFORMATION REGARDING SPECIAL TOWN MEETING

-It is the intention of the Town Moderator and Select Board to convene and conduct a Special Town Meeting at the Middle/High School located at 189 Park Street on Monday, March 6, 2023 at 7:00 PM in the gymnasium.
+It is the intention of the Town Moderator and Select Board to convene and conduct this Special Town Meeting in the Gymnasium at North Reading Middle/High School located at 189 Park Street on Tuesday, January 30, 2024 at 7:00 PM.

-Under state law, only residents who were registered as voters in North Reading as of February 24, 2023 may participate at this Special Town Meeting.
-Residents who were not registered as of that date may attend the Special Town Meeting but may not vote and will be seated separate from registered voters.
+Under state law, only residents who are registered as voters in North Reading as of January 20, 2024 may participate in this Town Meeting.
+Residents who are not registered to vote as of that date may attend Town Meeting but may not vote and will be seated separate from registered voters.

-The Select Board wishes to call your attention to a Warrant Article Informational Hearing which will be held on Monday, February 27, 2023 at 8:00 PM in person at the Distance Learning Lab at North Reading High School and via "Zoom" virtual meeting technology.
-The purpose of this Informational Hearing is to give residents a chance to learn more about the warrant article, to ask questions, and to be able to discuss the warrant article before the Special Town Meeting as much as possible.
-Residents may access this hearing virtually as follows:
+The Select Board will host a Warrant Article Informational Hearing in January regarding this Special Town Meeting.
+A date will be determined in early January and published on the Town website no later than January 10, 2024.
+The purpose of this Informational Hearing is to give residents a chance to learn more about the warrant articles, to ask questions, and to be able to discuss the warrant articles before Town Meeting as much as possible.